 His son, Robert Michael Kelly, was killed in action in Afghanistan in 2010.
 Kelly’s son was 29 years old.
 Kelly’s eldest son, John Kelly, also serves in the Marines.
 He also has a daughter, Kathleen Kelly.

 Kelly is marred to Karen Kelly, who established a scholarship in their son’s honor.

-Here is a look at the career of John Kelly and why Trump picked him for the job.
+Here is a look at the career of John Kelly and why Trump picked him to be Homeland Security Secretary first.